 Member of the 'Migration, Culture and Community' and the 'National and Transnational Literatures and Cultures' research clusters.

 - Teaching activities

 Dr Ramos Villar’s teaching covers the literatures and cultures of the Lusophone world, particularly that of Portugal and Lusophone Africa.
 She also teaches in comparative modules across languages and societies.
 The modules Dr Ramos Villar currently teaches are:

-Dr Ramos Villar has also taught Spanish language and Spanish / Latin American literature within HSS130 and HSS131, and undergraduate dissertations on Guiné-Bissauan, Mozambican, Brazilian and Portuguese topics, as well as supervising MA dissertations on Intercultural Communication, Translation, and Portuguese Studies topics.
+Dr Ramos Villar has also taught Spanish language and Spanish / Latin American literature, and has supervised undergraduate dissertations on Guiné-Bissauan, Mozambican, Brazilian and Portuguese topics, as well as supervising MA dissertations on Intercultural Communication, Translation, and Portuguese Studies topics.

 - Member of the Association of British and Irish Lusitanists (ABIL)

 - Treasurer for ABIL (2009-2013)